open-telemetry/opentelemetry-collector-contrib/receiver/azureblobreceiver/README.md

 - `connection_string:` Azure Blob Storage connection key, which can be found in the Azure Blob Storage resource on the Azure Portal.

-Authenticating using service principal requires following additional settings:
+Authenticating using service principal requires configuration of the following additional settings:

 - `tenant_id`
 - `client_id`